 Gordon Wilkin was born in Assiniboia, S.K. and came to Alberta with his family, enrolling at Mount Royal College in 1911.
 Before joining the Flying Corps in Toronto in March 1917, Wilkin worked as a bookkeeper for the Calgary Gas Company and developed a wide circle of friends.
 In England, he served as an instructor on the Handley-Page aircraft.
 At the time of his death in 1918, Flight Lieutenant Wilkin was serving with the No. 2 Auxiliary School of Aerial Gunnery with the Royal Air Force.
 Wilkin is buried in the Ipswich Cemetery in the United Kingdom.

 Died Nov.
 4, 1918

-Roswell Jay Shantz was born in Ontario in 1899 and came to Carstairs, Alberta with his Methodist family, who sent him and his brother to attend Mount Royal College in 1911.
+Roswell Jay Shantz was born in Kitchener, Ont. in 1899 and came to Carstairs, Alta. with his Methodist family, who sent him and his brother to attend Mount Royal College in 1911.
 After leaving Mount Royal, Shantz remained in Calgary, working as a mechanic and eventually joining Lord Strathcona’s Horse, Royal Canadian Armoured Corps.
-Private Shantz died on Nov.
+Private Shantz died of influenza on Nov.
 4, 1918 — just days before an armistice was signed to end the First World War on Nov.
 11, 1918.